Contextual Tuning of Model Predictive Control for Autonomous Racing: Experiments

 \subsection{The Racing Platform}

 A schematic overview of the components and their respective communication channels is depicted in \cref{fig:learning_architecture}.
 At the heart of the control loop is the \gls{mpcc} that computes the new input $\action_\ti$ for a given state $\state_\ti$ at 35 Hz; the respective input is sent via remote control to the race cars.
 The cars are equipped with reflective markers enabling high-accuracy position and orientation measurements $\observation_{\ti}$ via a motion capture system, from which the full state $\state_{\ti}$ is estimated via an \gls{ekf}.
-Interacting with the \gls{mpcc} are the components for model learning and contextual \gls{bo} that provide the context information $\context$ and the controller parameters $\bovar$, respectively.
+The component for model learning stores the telemetry data $\datatel$ for the last ten seconds in a first-in first-out buffer.
+Every two laps, the inferred context $\context_n$ is sent to the contextual \gls{bo}, which in turn computes the new controller parameters $\bovar_n$ for the \gls{mpcc}.

+For model learning, we require accurate estimates of the prediction error $\error_\ti = \state_{\ti+1} - f(\state_\ti, \action_\ti)$.
+However, the accuracy of the \gls{ekf}'s estimate for the velocity states is not sufficient for computing the prediction error because the estimator itself depends on the model.
+Since we only update the regression coefficients every two laps in \cref{alg:contextual_bo}, we can compute the prediction error in a `semi-offline' manner.
+To this end, we use the raw position and orientation measurements from the telemetry data $\datatel$ and compute the respective time derivatives numerically.
+Since this computation is done in hindsight, we can employ non-causal filtering techniques to get a reliable ground truth for the velocity states.
+While this approach leads to accurate state estimates, it adds a time delay of a few seconds.
+For our application, this does not pose any problems in practice.